OHDSI/Cyclops/cran-comments.md

+## Resubmission following email from Uwe Ligges about check taking 20 mins
+on win-builder-r.

+* fixed by adding 'skip_on_cran()' to unit-test that evaluated exact solutions to conditional logistic regression likelihood function.
+This test took approximately 90% of 'check' run-time on my system and on 'win-builder'

-## Submission following email from Kurt Hornik about new check-result
+## Initial submission following email from Kurt Hornik about new check-result
 errors in unit-tests due to changed behavior of 'survival' package dependency.

 * fixed function call signatures to 'survival' package functions